 - Go to Network Admin then Setting and find the Max upload file size setting.

-- Change the default value which is 5000 kb(5MB) to 10000 kb(10MB) or any value that match the PHP setting in the server.
+- Change the default value which is 5000 kb(5MB) to 10000 kb(10MB) or any value that matches the PHP setting in the server.

 - At this point, your maximum upload size should work as you set.